fal-works/banker/README.md

 # banker

-Data strctures.
+Data structures.

-**Requires Haxe 4** (tested with v4.0.5).
+**Requires Haxe 4** (developed with v4.0.5).

 ## Features

-This library provides:
+### Vector

-- Fixed-length array (or "vector").
-Unlike the standard one,
+Fixed-length array.
+Unlike the standard `haxe.ds.Vector`,

-(1) Strict distinction between Read-only and Writable.
+- Read-only type and Writable type are strictly separated.
-(2) Uses `hl.NativeArray` on HashLink target.
+- Uses `hl.NativeArray` on HashLink target.

-- Array-based List, Stack, Queue, Deque, Set, Map, ...
+### Data collection classes

 Internally based on the vector type above.

-Also going to add other implementations.
+- Stack / List
+- Queue / Deque
+- Set / Map
+- ...

+No allocation/GC by adding/removing/iterating elements.

+### "Watermark" feature

-- "Watermark" feature for profiling usage ratio of data collection objects.
+For profiling usage ratio of data collection objects.

+### AoSoA generator

-- Generate [AoSoA (Array of Structures of Arrays)](https://en.wikipedia.org/wiki/AoS_and_SoA) from any user-defined class.
-(Experimental)
+Generates [AoSoA (Array of Structures of Arrays)](https://en.wikipedia.org/wiki/AoS_and_SoA) from any user-defined class.

+### "FiniteKeys" generator

-- `FiniteKeys` macro, which generates a map-like class from any enum abstract type.
-(Experimental)
+Generates a map-like class from any user-defined enum abstract type.

+### Other

-- Some other small features like `Array` extensions or `ObjectPool` classes.
+Some other small features like `Array` extensions or `ObjectPool` classes.

+### Overall

+Unlike the general data containers,

+- No automatic expanding (simply crashes if it's full)
+- No iterators (because they have overheads and invoke GC)

 Internally uses assertion feature of [sneaker](https://github.com/fal-works/sneaker) library, which means: